BeringuieCeline/TPLAPI/README.md

 [![Code Coverage](https://codecov.io/gh/Jallasia/TPLAPI/coverage.svg)](https://codecov.io/gh/Jallasia/TPLAPI)

 # TPLAPI
-Toll Parking Library Java API
+Toll Parking Library Java API compatible with your own Car class allow you to define your parking (specifying parking slot allocation policy and pricing policy) and use it to check in check out cars.

 ## Usage